Ancient Greece–Ancient India relations: Buddhism

 Buddhism flourished under the Indo-Greeks, leading to the Greco-Buddhist cultural syncretism.
 The iconography of Vajrapani is clearly that of the hero Heracles, with varying degrees of hybridization.
 Menander I was one of the patrons of Buddhism; he was also the subject of the Milinda Panha and is mentioned on the Shinkot casket.
 It has been claimed (by G. R. Sharma) that Menander is mentioned in the Reh Inscription, but other scholars disagree.
 Many Greek rulers after Menander had the description "Maharajasa dhramikasa" (follower of the Dharma) next to their name on their coinage; this does not necessarily imply that they were Buddhists or that Buddhism was dominant in their kingdom, as symbols of the Greek religion were also on the same coins, but it does indicate that Buddhism played a significant role.
-Buddhist manuscripts in cursive Greek, dated later than the 2nd century AD, have been found in Afghanistan.
-Some mention the "Lokesvararaja Buddha" (λωγοασφαροραζοβοδδο).

 Coin of Strato I. Obv.
 Bust of Strato.
 Greek legend: ΒΑΣΙΛΕΩΣ ΣΩΤΗΡΟΣ ΚΑΙ ΔΙΚΑΙΟΥ ΣΤΡΑΤΩΝΟΣ "of king saviour and just/ righteous Strato".
 Rev. Athena throwing thunderbolt.
 Pali legend: Maharajasa tratarasa Dhramikasa Stratasa "Great saviour king Strato, follower of the Dharma".

 Coin of Plato of Bactria with the god Helios (left) and sculpture of Surya at Bodh Gaya (right).

 Kanishka coin with Greek lettering "ΒΟΔΔΟ" (i.e. Buddha), Kushan Empire, 2nd century CE.

 Dharmaraksita was a Greek who converted to Buddhism.
 He was one of the missionaries sent by the Mauryan emperor Ashoka to proselytize Buddhism.
 Mahadharmaraksita was a Greek Buddhist master who, according to Mahāvaṃsa traveled to Anuradhapura in Sri Lanka together with 30,000 Greek Buddhist monks from Alexandria of the Caucasus.
 Mahāvaṃsa also mentions how early Buddhists from Sri Lanka went to Alexandria of the Caucasus to learn Buddhism.

 The Kandahar Greek Edicts of Ashoka, which are among Ashoka's Major Rock Edicts, were written in the Greek and Prakrit languages.
 In addition, the Kandahar Bilingual Rock Inscription was written in Greek and Aramaic.
 The emperor Ashoka used the word "eusebeia" (piety) as a Greek translation for the central Buddhist and Hindu concept of "dharma" in the Kandahar Bilingual Rock Inscription.

 Buddhist gravestones from Ptolemaic Egypt have been found in Alexandria decorated with depictions of the dharma wheel, showing the presence of Buddhists in Hellenistic Egypt.
 Ptolemy II Philadelphus is mentioned in the Edicts of Ashoka as a recipient of the Buddhist proselytism of Ashoka: